thekage91/web-snp/TesinaCeccanti/Slides/Presentation.md

 # Data Format

+## Data Format

+Should be as universal as possible to allow the use of sequencing also to other people.

 ## CSFASTA

 The sequencer that generates the data managed by our web-app provides the results of the sequencing using format \textbf{CSFASTA}